Rape statistics: Afghanistan

 Rape in Afghanistan is a crime which can be legally prosecuted, but in practice it is very rarely reported, because of the immense risks that women face if they report it.
 In 2011, Afghanistan made international news in regard to the story of a woman who was raped by a man, jailed for adultery, gave birth to a child in jail, and was then subsequently pardoned by president Hamid Karzai, and in the end married the man who raped her.

 In 2012, Afghanistan recorded 240 cases of honour killings and 160 cases of rape, but did not distinguish between the two crimes.
 In 2013, in eastern Ghazni, a man attacked a woman and attempted to rape her, and as a result the relatives of the woman killed both the woman and the man in an honour killing.
 In Afghanistan, crimes such as adultery, rape and trafficking are often conflated with each other, and it is generally not acceptable for a woman and a man to be alone together (unless married or related).
 If this happens, the response can be very violent: an Afghan medical doctor and his female patient were attacked by an angry mob who threw stones at them after the two were discovered in his private examining room without a chaperon.
 In 2013, the security forces were also alleged to rape children in the country.

 Algeria

 Article 336 of the Penal Code stipulates that rape is a punishable offence, but does not give a definition of rape, as this is left to the courts.
-The lack of a clear definition of rape in Algerian law makes it difficult for women to report the act and seek legal remedies.
+The lack of a clear definition of rape in Algerian law makes it difficult for people to report the act and seek legal remedies.

 The Hassi Messaoud was reported in 2001, 2005, and 2010 to sexually assault, traffic, and abuse women.

 There have been continuous allegations that during the Algerian War French troops had engaged in acts of torture and rape against Algerians.